Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gradient.md

 ## From changing tumbling frequencies to an exploration algorithm

-We hope that you have gained an appreciation for the elegant mechanism of bacterial chemotaxis, as well as the power of rule-based modeling and the Gillespie algorithm for simulating a complex biochemical system with a huge number of reactions without the need to keep track of individual particles.
+We hope that our work here has conveyed the elegance of bacterial chemotaxis, as well as the power of rule-based modeling and the Gillespie algorithm for simulating a complex biochemical system that may include a huge number of reactions.

-And yet we have missed an important part of the story. *E. coli* has evolved to ensure that if it detects a relative increase in concentration (i.e., an attractant gradient), then it can reduce its tumbling frequency in response.
-But what we have not explored is *why* this change in the bacterium's tumbling frequency would help it find food in the first place.
+And yet we are missing an important part of the story. *E. coli* has evolved to ensure that if it detects a relative increase in concentration (i.e., an attractant gradient), then it can reduce its tumbling frequency in response.
+But we have not explored *why* changing its tumbling frequency would help a bacterium find food in the first place.
 After all, according to the run and tumble model, the direction that a bacterium is moving at any point in time is random!
-So why would a decrease in tumbling frequency help *E. coli* move toward an attractant?

-This question is biologically deep and has no immediate intuitive answer.
-However, in this module's conclusion, we will build a model to explain why *E. coli*'s run and tumble walk algorithm is an extremely clever way of locating resources in an unfamiliar land.
+This quandary does not have an obvious intuitive answer.
+In this module's conclusion, we will build a model to explain why *E. coli*'s randomized run and tumble walk algorithm is such a clever way of locating resources in an unfamiliar land.

 [Next lesson](conclusion){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}